ivanizag/aceforth/README.md

 # aceforth: Jupiter Ace Forth Interpreter

 aceforth is a  Forth interactive interpreter.
 It runs the Forth implementation used by the Jupiter Ace computer.
 It does so by emulating the Z80 cpu and the Jupiter ACE harfware.
-It executes the original Jupiter ACE Rom injecting commands on the input buffer and reading the output buffer.
+It executes the original Jupiter Ace ROM injecting commands on the input buffer and reading the output buffer.

 aceforth runs on a terminal with the typical readline capabilites, including perstistent history and command editing.

-aceforth is not a complete emulator of the Jupiter Ace it does just what is needed to run the Forth implementation.
+aceforth is not a complete emulator of the Jupiter Ace.
+It does just what is needed to run the Forth implementation.
 There are many emulators available, I have been using César Hernández [ZEsarUX](https://github.com/chernandezba/zesarux).
 ## Usage

 Run aceforth: